doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **-i**
 : Indicates interactive mode with selection menus

+**-o**
+: Indicates non-interactive mode without selection menus, by default open *mpcplus* and *mppcava*

 **-K**
 : Indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts

 **-l config**
-: launches an editor in a terminal window to configure MusicPlayerPlus"
+: launches an editor in a terminal window to configure MusicPlayerPlus

+**-l mopidy**
+: Opens Mopidy in the default browser if the Mopidy service is running

+**-l navidrome**
+: Opens Navidrome in the default browser if the Navidrome service is running

 **-l spotify**
-: launches the Spotify Player 'spotify_player' in a terminal window"
+: launches the Spotify Player 'spotify_player' in a terminal window

 **-l status**
-: displays MusicPlayerPlus services status and exits"
+: displays MusicPlayerPlus services status and exits

 **-L**
 : Indicates download lyrics to the Beets library and exit